|Overview of the Delaware Court System

 The Delaware Judiciary is composed of the Supreme Court, the Court of Chancery, the Superior Court, the Family Court, the Court of Common Pleas, the Justice of the Peace Court, and related judicial agencies.

 In terms of interrelationships among the courts, the Delaware Court system is similar to a pyramid.
-The Justice of the Peace Court and the Alderman's Courts represent the base of the pyramid and the Supreme Court the apex of the pyramid.
+The Justice of the Peace Court represents the base of the pyramid and the Supreme Court the apex of the pyramid.
 As a litigant goes upward through the court system pyramid, the legal issues generally become more complex and, thus, more costly to litigate.Delaware Courts

 The Justice of the Peace Court, the initial entry level into the court system for most citizens, has jurisdiction over civil cases in which the disputed amount is less than $15,000.
 In criminal cases, the Justice of the Peace Court hears certain misdemeanors and most motor vehicle cases (excluding felonies) and the Justices of the Peace may act as committing magistrates for all crimes.
 All permissible appeals are to the Court of Common Pleas, with the exception of findings of juvenile delinquency for contempt of court related to truancy proceedings which may be appealed to Family Court.
 The Justice of the Peace Court is authorized by the Constitution of Delaware, Article IV, Section 1.